- Search The Registry

 - My Account

 *On this dates Registry we mark the birth of Muhammad Ali in 1942.
-He was an African American professional boxer, the first boxer to win the heavyweight championship three separate times.
+He was a Black professional boxer, the first boxer to win the heavyweight championship three separate times.

-He was also an international humanitarian and ambassador of good will.
-Cassius Marcellus Clay (his name at birth) is from Louisville, Kentucky.
+Cassius Marcellus Clay (his name at birth) was from Louisville, Kentucky.
 As an amateur boxer, he was noticed in 1960 by winning the Amateur Athletic Union light heavyweight and Golden Gloves heavyweight championships.
 He won a gold medal in the light heavyweight division at the 1960 Olympic games in Rome.
 He turned professional soon afterward and became world heavyweight champion by knocking out Sonny Liston in seven rounds in 1964.

-Gifted with unusually fast reflexes, excellent hand-leg coordination, and finely honed defensive skills, Ali successfully defended his title nine times from 1965 to 1967 and was universally recognized as champion after out pointing World Boxing Association (WBA) champion Ernie Terrell in 15 rounds in 1967.
+Gifted and Dyslexic with unusually fast reflexes, excellent hand-leg coordination, and finely honed defensive skills, Ali successfully defended his title nine times from 1965 to 1967 and was universally recognized as champion after out pointing World Boxing Association (WBA) champion Ernie Terrell in 15 rounds in 1967.
 Ali often proclaimed his invincibility in poetic verse and made the claim "I am the greatest!" his personal slogan.
 In 1964 he joined the Nation of Islam adopting a Muslim name and in 1967 he refused, on religious grounds, to submit to induction into the armed forces.
+Ali had considerable public support for his decision and that of fellow athletes of that era.
 He was subsequently convicted of violating the Selective Service Act and in consequence barred from the ring and stripped of his title.

 The U.S. Supreme Court ultimately reversed this conviction in 1971.
 Ali had meanwhile resumed boxing in 1970 and had defeated two other title contenders, but in 1971, he lost a 15-round decision to the heavyweight champion, Joe Frazier.
 For nearly three years Ali fought other title contenders, including Jerry Quarry, Floyd Patterson, Joe Bugner, and Ken Norton.
 Finally Ali won a unanimous decision over Frazier in 1974 that led to his meeting with the new champion, George Foreman, later that year.
 His eighth-round knockout of Foreman regained for Ali the undisputed world heavyweight title.
 After defending his title successfully six times, he lost it to Leon Spinks in 1978, in a split decision.